Philippines women's national futsal team: Hermans program (2020–2024)

-Merino program (2025–)
+Merino program (2025–present)

+Philippines vs. Poland at the 2025 FIFA Futsal Women's World Cup.

 The PFF hired Spanish coach Rafa Merino Rodriguez as the new head coach of the women's team in December 2024.
 His appointment was announced in January 2025 with a new pool of players announced for the 2025 AFC Women's Futsal Asian Cup qualifiers Only five players are holdovers from Hermans' team.
 In the relevant press conference PFF President John Gutierrez has requested the media not to discuss controversies which unfolded in late 2024 until the tournament is over.
 Moran demanded the PFF desist from using "Pinay 5" in subsequent official PFF events, alleging a breach of contract.

 The Philippines qualified for the 2025 AFC Women's Futsal Asian Cup in China as the best third-place team.
 They however failed to progress out of the group stage in their debut appearance.

-They plan to have a training camp in Japan and Europe in preparation for the inaugural 2025 World Cup.
+They had training camps in Japan and Spain in preparation for the inaugural 2025 World Cup.
+The Philippines lost all of their three games to Poland (0–6), Morocco (2–3), and Argentina (1–5).
+Their closest result was with Morocco and was leading 2–0 before their eventual defeat.